ralph-irving/tcz-lirc/README.md

 and skip to the Add lirc-rpi module section.

 If you want to use a different remote you need to replace /usr/local/etc/lirc/lircd.conf with the config for your remote.
+There are many lirc remote configurations available from http://lirc.sourceforge.net/remotes/

 Add usr/local/etc/lirc/lircd.conf to the end of the file /opt/.filetool.lst